Documents can have one or multiple sheets. You can specify the initial size of sheets in the New Document dialog when you are creating a new document.

-The leftmost button in the Layout settings places sheets in fixed number of columns and variable number or rows.
+The leftmost button in the Layout settings places sheets in a fixed number of columns and variable number or rows.
 The Columns parameter defines how many columns there should be.
 Identically, you can set up the number of rows when the second Layout button is selected.

 The Spacing field defines the distance between sheets vertically and horizontally.

 To apply a new setting, you simply click the Rearrange button.

 The Sheets tool lets you add, delete and relocate sheets.
 To activate this tool, click on its icon in the Tools Panel.

 Once the tool is activated, the Control panel displays the related controls.
 Later, we'll discuss the purpose of each of them.

 In order to delete, move or resize a sheet, you should select it.

 To select a sheet, click on it with the Sheets tool.

 A selected sheet displays a red frame with handles.
 The Sheets panel indicates the selected sheet in sync with the tool.
 You can use any of them to select another sheet.